lmc0115/ECE1724RustProject_PersonalFinanceTracker/finalreport.md

 cargo run scrape_rates JPY
 ```

-**Note:** Exchange rates are required for the "View in Currency" feature to work correctly.
+**Note:** "cargo run scrape_rates" is not optional to run.
+Exchange rates are required for the "View in Currency" feature to work correctly.
 Running `scrape_rates` fetches rates for 4 base currencies, enabling conversion between any of the 50+ supported currencies through direct rates or triangulation.

 ### 5.6 Build and Run